iclr-blogposts/2025/_posts/2025-04-28-scalable-mcts.md

 -   $A(s_0)$ represents the set of actions available in the root state $s_0$.
 -   $Q(s_0, a)$ represents the average reward from playing action $a$ in state $s_0$ based on simulations performed so far.

 As the number of iterations grows to infinity, the average reward estimates $Q(s_0, a)$ for each of the actions from the root state converge in probability to their minimax optimal values<d-cite key="kocsis2006bandit"></d-cite>.
-This iterative refinement allows the action $a_{final}$ chosen by MCTS to converge toward the optimal action $a^*$, improving its decision quality over time.
+Consequently, as MCTS performs more iterations, the selected action $a_{final}$ converges to the optimal action $a^*$.

 ### The UCT Selection Policy

 A key component of MCTS is the _Upper Confidence Bounds for Trees (UCT)_ algorithm, introduced by Kocsis and Szepesvári<d-cite key="kocsis2006bandit"></d-cite>.
 This algorithm applies the principle of _optimism in the face of uncertainty_ to balance between exploration (of not well-tested actions) and exploitation (of the best actions identified so far) while building the search tree.
 UCT extends the UCB1 algorithm, adapting it for decision-making within the tree during the selection phase<d-cite key="swiechowski2022mcts"></d-cite>.

 During the selection phase, the algorithm chooses actions based on the statistics of actions that have already been explored within the search tree.
-The action $a_{selection}$ to play in a given state $s$ is selected by maximizing the UCT score shown below:
+The action $a_{selection}$ to play in a given state $s$ is selected by maximizing the UCT score shown in brackets below:

 $$
 a_{selection} = \underset{a \in A(s)}{\operatorname{argmax}} \left\{ Q(s, a) + C \sqrt{\frac{\ln N(s)}{N(s, a)}} \right\} \tag{2}